 Determining Work Exempt from DSA Access Review

-CSU can approve some work for access compliance, but there are strict limitations on this and the Campus Deputy Building Official (CDBO) must sign off on each such acceptance as a part of the Approval to Proceed to Bid (i.e., CSU Building Permit) form.
+CSU can approve some work for access compliance, but there are specific limitations on this and the Campus Deputy Building Official (CDBO) must sign off on each such acceptance as a part of the Approval to Proceed to Bid (i.e., CSU Building Permit) form.

 - Maintenance Work: Normal maintenance, re-roofing, painting or wallpapering,